SIMRacingApps/SIMRacingAppsElectron/README.md

 ## iRacing can be configured to run in Windowed Mode and still be full screen.

-To do this, in your Documents\iRacing\app.ini file, set the following variables in the [graphics] section.
+To do this, in your Documents\iRacing\app.ini file, set the following variables in the [Graphics] or [Graphics DX11] sections.
 Please keep a backup copy of this file before you change it for reference.
+This example is for 1 monitor.

 1. fullScreen=0                   ;0=windowed mode, 1=full screen mode (other variables are not used in full screen mode)
 1. border=0                       ;0=no borders or header, 1=header visible.